gauravx95/VirtualPiano/README.md

 # VirtualPiano
-Virtual Piano in Java using Jframe.
+Virtual Piano using JavaScript.

-For a fun little project, I made a Piano app using java.
+I made a fun onscreen piano which also works with the keyboard.

 **************************************************
                  HOW TO USE